 ReSkilled will hold your information as set out in the Privacy Notice under Data retention periods.
-If you no longer wish us to hold your information, please contact us and we will arrange for the information to be deleted (electronic) or securely destroyed (paper-based) within one month of being notified, subject to concluding any contract that is ongoing at the time.
+If you no longer wish us to hold your information, please contact the Data Protection Officer (as above) who will arrange for the information to be deleted (if electronic) or securely destroyed (paper-based) within one month of being notified, subject to concluding any contract that is ongoing at the time.

 Storage of data

 Information gathered will either be on paper or in an electronic format, depending on how it was given to us.
 It will be handled and stored appropriately according to the level of risk that a breach would carry.